Almond Peach Tart (Bakewell Tart)

 Assemble and Bake the Tart

-- Spread the peach jam or filling evenly into the tart shell.
-Spoon the almond cream filling over the jam, using a light hand to spread it evenly all the way to the edges.
-Sprinkle the sliced almonds on top.
+• Spread the peach puree evenly onto the baked tart shell.
+Use anywhere from ½ cup to the full ¾ cup, depending on how much peach flavor you like.
+Spoon the almond cream filling over the peach layer, using a light hand to spread it evenly all the way to the edges.
+Sprinkle the sliced almonds on top, if using.

-- Lower the temperature to 350℉ and bake for 35-40 minutes, until nicely golden on top.
+• Lower the temperature to 350℉ and bake for 35-40 minutes, until lightly golden on top.
+Tent the edges if they become too brown.
 Allow to cool completely and serve with whipped cream, if you like!

 Notes